jquense/yup/README.md

 #### `mixed.validation(message, fn, [callbackStyleAsync])`

 Adds a validation function to the validation chain.
 Validations are run after any object is cast.
 Many types have some validations built in, but you can create custom ones easily.
 All validations are run asynchronously, as such their order cannot be guaranteed.
-The validation function should either return `true` or `false` directly, or return a promsie that resolves `true` or `false.
+The validation function should either return `true` or `false` directly, or return a promsie that resolves `true` or `false`.
 If you perfer the Node callback style, pass `true` for `callbackStyleAsync`  and the validation function will pass in an additional `done` function as the last parameter, which should be called with the validity.

 for the `message` argument you can provide a string which is will interpolate certain keys if specified, all validations are given a `path` value which indicates location.